Stock market volatility: What can you do when the market’s down?

 Establishing a baseline or upper limit for acceptable losses can help you decide whether it makes sense to sell, buy or hold.
 Yours can depend on several things, including:

-Stop loss orders may help limit losses and eliminate the possibility for emotional decision-making to take over.
+Stop-loss orders may help limit losses and eliminate the possibility for emotional decision-making to take over.
 With this order, you tell your brokerage to buy or sell a security once it hits a certain price point.
+When the stop price is reached, a Stop-loss Order becomes a Market Order.

 Robo portfolios may be a good tool to help you build wealth and potentially limit losses.
 With robo portfolios, like ours at Ally Invest, you invest in a group of securities that have been selected for you based on your risk tolerance, goals and strategy.
 It leans on what matters to you and a cash buffer helps shield you from volatility.